mackelab/delfi/docs/docs/install.md

 # Installation

-!!! note
-    `delfi` is written for Python 3 and not compatible with older versions.

-You can install delfi by cloning from the github repository and using pip:
+You can install `delfi` by cloning from the [GitHub repository](https://github.com/mackelab/delfi) and using pip:

 ```
 git clone https://github.com/mackelab/delfi.git